nfinnegan/react_node_ff/README.md

 ### Deploying

 1. When you're ready, `npm run deploy` to deploy to a new `gh-pages` branch of your repository
-1. On your GitHub repository, go to Settings > Pages and publish a Page using the `gh-pages` branch in the `root` directory
+1. On your GitHub repository, go to Settings > Pages and ensure you're using the `gh-pages` branch in the `root` directory